gitLSW/rag-chat/API_Documentation.md

 # API Documentation

-## Header
+## Authentication
 - **API Key**: `x-api-key API_KEY`\
-Every endpoint (except `/chat`) requires an API key and the request source must prevously be whitelisted.
+Every endpoint (except `/chat`) requires an API key in the each request header and the request source must prevously be whitelisted.
 - **Bearer Token**: `Bearer BEARER_TOKEN`\
-All endpoints require a Bearer Token authentication.
+All endpoints require a Bearer Token authentication in every request header.
 The Bearer Token must be generated with `jsonwebtoken` and its payload must encode:
 ```json
 {